mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

 allowing users to go beneath the Vizro layer to control Dash directly, which is especially useful when working with callbacks

-Here is a very simple example showing a Dash callback within Vizro, enabling an interaction between data points in a scatter plot and the content of a text card:
+Here is an example showing a Dash callback within Vizro, enabling an interaction between data points in a scatter plot and the content of a text card:

 !!! example "Dash callback example"